-The differentiation between individually significant and insignificant credit exposures leads to distinct processes in lending for the different types of credit exposures.
+The differentiation between significant and insignificant credit exposures leads to distinct processes in lending for the different types of credit exposures.
 The processes are distinguished mainly in terms of segregation of duties; the information collected from the clients, ranging from audited financial statements to self-declarations; the key criteria for credit exposure decisions based on the financial situation of the borrower.
 All credit decisions are taken by a credit committee consisting representatives of front and back office staff members.

-The granularity of the credit exposure portfolio is an effective credit risk mitigating factor.
-The core business of the Group and Bank, lending to small and medium enterprises, necessitated a high degree of standardization in lending processes and ultimately led to a high degree of diversification of these exposures in terms of geographic distribution and economic sectors.
+The core business of the Group and Bank, lending to small and medium enterprises, necessitated a high degree of standardization in lending processes and ultimately led to a high degree of diversification of these exposures in terms of economic sectors.